Rhea (mythology)

-Rhea or Rheia (/ˈri:ə/; Ancient Greek: Ῥέα /el/ or Ῥεία /el/) was one of the Titans, the children of Uranus (Sky) and Gaia (Earth).
-She is the sister of Cronus, who was also her wife, and the mother of the six siblings: Hestia, Demeter, Hera, Hades, Poseidon, and Zeus.
+In Greek mythology, Rhea, Rhia or Rheia (/ˈri:ə/; Ancient Greek: Ῥέα /el/ or Ῥεία /el/) was one of the Titans, the children of Uranus (Sky) and Gaia (Earth).
+She was the sister and wife of Cronus, and by him was the mother of Hestia, Demeter, Hera, Hades, Poseidon, and Zeus.

 When Cronus learnt that he was destined to be overthrown by one of his children like his father before him, he swallowed all the children Rhea bore as soon as they were born.
 When Rhea had her sixth and final child, Zeus, she spirited him away and hid him in Crete, giving Cronus a rock to swallow instead, thus saving her youngest son who would go on to challenge his father's rule and rescue the rest of his siblings.
 Following Zeus's defeat of Cronus and the rise of the Olympian gods into power, Rhea withdraws from her role as the queen of the gods to become a supporting figure on Mount Olympus.
 She has some roles in the new Olympian era.
-She attended the birth of her grandson Apollo and raised her other grandson Dionysus.
+She attended the birth of her grandchildren Apollo and Artemis, and raised her other grandson Dionysus.
 After Persephone was abducted by Hades, Rhea was sent to Demeter by Zeus.
 In the myth of Pelops, she resurrects the unfortunate youth after he has been slain.

 In early traditions, she is known as "the mother of gods" and therefore is strongly associated with Gaia and Cybele, who have similar functions.
 The classical Greeks saw her as the mother of the Olympian gods and goddesses.
 The Romans identified her with Magna Mater (their form of Cybele), and the Goddess Ops.

 Etymology

 Some ancient etymologists derived Rhea (Ῥέα) (by metathesis) from ἔρα (éra, 'ground', 'earth'); the same is suggested also by Ioannes Stamatakos.
 Other roots have been suggested by modern scholarship but Hjalmar Frisk considers a convincing etymology to be lacking.

 A different tradition, embodied in Plato and in Chrysippus, connected the word with ῥέω (rhéo, 'flow, discharge'), Alternatively, the name Rhea may be connected with words for the pomegranate: ῥόα (rhóa), and later ῥοιά (rhoiá).

 The name Rhea may ultimately derive from a Pre-Greek or Minoan source.

-An alternative etymological hypothesis is that "re” (cloud/sky) as a foundational element in the ancient Illyric or pre-Albanian vocabulary could symbolize the sky or celestial phenomena.
+An alternative etymological hypothesis is that "re" (cloud/sky) as a foundational element in the ancient Illyric or pre-Albanian vocabulary could symbolize the sky or celestial phenomena.
 Given that Uranus is the sky god in Greek mythology, and "Rhea" is his daughter, it’s plausible to hypothesize that her name might have roots linked to "cloud" or "sky" in the ancient Balkanic language.

 Therefore, "Rhea", as a daughter of Uranus, could be etymologically connected to this root, implying "daughter of the sky" or "cloud-born," fitting her mythological role as a primordial sky goddess or divine mother associated with celestial elements.